aldec/TySOM-M-MPFS250T-REV2/BSP/yocto/README.md

 a) Preparing SD Card  (Host PC with Linux OS):
 - insert SD Card into SD card reader and connect it to your workstation
 - Use the dmesg command to get the label of the SD card and use it in the following command, replacing **sdX**.
-Please note that if you are creating an image in PCIe mode, the file name will be: **mpfs-dev-cli-tysom-m-mpfs250t-pcie.wic.gz**:
+Please note that if you are creating an image in PCIe mode or AMP mode, the file name and path will be different (**tysom-m-mpfs250t-pcie** or **tysom-m-mpfs250t-amp**):
 ```bash
 zcat ./tmp-glibc/deploy/images/tysom-m-mpfs250t/mpfs-dev-cli-tysom-m-mpfs250t.wic.gz | sudo dd of=/dev/sdX bs=4M iflag=fullblock oflag=direct conv=fsync status=progress
 ```